scheleaap/wmsnotes-desktop-and-server/README.md

 * A [desktop application](desktop/README.md) for Linux, Windows and macOS
 * An [Android app](https://github.com/scheleaap/wmsnotes-android)
 * A [server application](server/README.md) for Linux, Windows and macOS

+## Technical Details

+WMS Notes has been used to try out several new approaches and technologies, including:
+* Event sourcing
+* Protobuf + gRPC
+* Kotlin